mspnp/performance-optimization/nocaching/docs/NoCaching.md

 - Caching doesn't just apply to data held in a remote data source.
 You can use caching to save the results of complex computations that are performed regularly.
 In this way, rather than expending processing resources (and time) repeating such a calculation, an application might be able to retrieve results computed earlier.

-- Use an appropriate caching technology.
-If you are building Azure cloud services or web applications, then using an in-memory cache may not be appropriate because client requests might not always be routed to the same server.
-This approach also has limited scalability (governed by the available memory on the server).
-Instead, use a shared caching solution such as [Azure Redis Cache][Azure-cache].

 - Falling back to the original data store if the cache is temporarily unavailable may have a scalability impact on the system.
 While the cache is being recovered, the original data store could be swamped with requests for data, resulting in timeouts and failed connections.

 - It might be useful to prime the cache on system startup.
 The cache can be populated with the data that is most likely to be used.